eProsima/Fast-DDS-docs/docs/installation/configuration/cmake_options.rst

         - ``ON`` ``OFF``
         - ``OFF``
     *   - :class:`INSTALL_ANDROID_TESTS`
         - Android cross-compilation only.
-Marks the tests for installation on the connected device/emulator.
+Marks the tests for installation on the |br|
+          connected device/emulator.
         - ``ON`` ``OFF``
         - ``OFF``
     *   - :class:`ANDROID_TESTING_ROOT`
         - Android cross-compilation only.
-Path on the Android device/emulator to use for installing and running the tests.
+Path on the Android device/emulator to |br|
+          use for installing and running the tests.
         - ``Valid Unix filesystem path string``
         - ``""``